tynankelly/alNaql/README.md

 ### Memory Management

-AlNaql is memory-aware and adjusts parallelism based on available RAM:
+alNaql is memory-aware and adjusts parallelism based on available RAM:

 ```ini
 [execution]